xrdocs/telemetry/_tutorials/2017-05-08-pipeline-with-grpc.md

    protocol grpc no-tls
 ```

-Add that to the subscription and sensor-path configuration in the [commmon router config above](#dialout) and your router config for gRPC dialout with TLS is done.
+Add that to the subscription and sensor-path configuration in the [commmon router config above](#dialout) and your router config for gRPC dialout without TLS is done.

 ### Pipeline.conf: tls = false